This page was last updated May 13, 2021.

 What if my organization is new?
 The SVOG program is available to any eligible entity that was in operation as of February 29, 2020.
 For entities that were in operation on January 1, 2019, applicants may apple for the lesser of an amount equal to 45% of their 2019 gross earned revenue OR $10 million.
 For entities who began operation after January 1, 2019, the lesser of the average monthly gross revenue for each full month you were in operation during 2019 multiplied by 6 OR $10 million.

 How should I determine how many employees I have?
-SBA sets out a tiered system for calculating the number of employees (detailed below): Once the qualifying employees are determined, an entity must then calculate the average number of employees it had over the prior year by adding up the number of qualifying employees in each individual pay period and dividing that amount by the number of pay periods over the 12-month period from March 1, 2019 to February 29, 2020.
+SBA sets out a tiered system for calculating the number of employees (detailed below), which is used to determine if the entity qualifies for the small-employer set-aside, to determine if the entity is subject to the certification regarding labor rights, and to see if the entity might be ineligible because it operates in more than 10 states or more than one country (see above).
+Once the qualifying employees are determined, an entity must then calculate the average number of employees it had over the prior year by adding up the number of qualifying employees in each individual pay period and dividing that amount by the number of pay periods over the 12-month period from March 1, 2019 to February 29, 2020.

 - Employees that work at least 30 hours per week are considered full-time.